Kaefce/Hearthstone/README.md

 # Hearthstone / PHP
-Not working, going to keep working on it
+Stops at do you want to keep your cards